 - pipeline (Pipeline) A Kedro Pipeline object to - objects. (store as a Mlflow Model.
 Also works with kedro_mlflow PipelineML) - - catalog (The copy_mode of each DataSet of the) The DataCatalog associated - PipelineMl (to the) - - runner (Optional [AbstractRunner], optional) The kedro - if (AbstractRunner to use.
-Defaults to SequentialRunner) - - None. - - copy_mode (Optional[Union[Dict[str,str], str]]) - - catalog - to apply to all datasets - a dictionnary with (dataset name, copy_mode) key/values pairs.
+Defaults to SequentialRunner) - - None. - - copy_mode (Optional [Union [Dict[str,str], str]]) - - catalog - - memory. (when reconstructing the DataCatalog in) - - either (You can pass) - - None to use Kedro default mode for each dataset - a single string ("deepcopy", "copy" and "assign")

+to apply to all datasets - a dictionnary with (dataset name, copy_mode) key/values pairs.
 The associated mode must be a valid kedro mode ("deepcopy", "copy" and "assign") for each.
 Defaults to None.